Thermoset vs. Thermoplastic

 What is the difference between thermoset urethane and thermoplastic urethane?
 Both can be used for a wide variety of applications in a variety of fields; however, because of their unique properties, each is best suited for specific applications.

-Below you will find a breakdown of the physical properties and abilities of thermoset urethane and thermoplastic urethane.
+Below you will find a breakdown of the properties and applications of thermoset vs. thermoplastic urethane.

 thermoset vs thermoplastic